codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you do when your bunny gets wet?
-You get your hare dryer.
+A man walks into a bar and orders helicopter flavor chips.
+The barman replies “sorry mate we only do plain”

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+What internet protocol was documented in RFC 1459?
- 1. Coffee Lake
+ 1. IRC
- 2. Broadwell
+ 2. HTTP
- 3. Skylake
+ 3. HTTPS
- 4. Sandy Bridge
+ 4. FTP

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  IRC
 </details>